 One mistake I made with Straw Houses that is no longer a mistake was the length.
 The plot problems would've still been an issue had it been a shorter book, though I might've got away with a narrative poem:) I like long horror novels and am convinced there is still a market for them.
 And there's a very good reason some of my most favorite horror novels have been long.

 The most astute critique I ever heard of Stephen King came from a fellow Burger King employee many, many years ago when the Ninja was a teenager.
-We both agreed the stories were amazing, and by far the scariest, but he remarked, "Doesn't it seem like if you shook hands with that dude at a party, you'd have to chew through your wrist to get away?"
+We both agreed King's stories were amazing, and by far the scariest, but he remarked, "Doesn't it seem like if you shook hands with that dude at a party, you'd have to chew through your wrist to get away?"
 I have thought about that criticism ever since every time I reread King's works but also when I read other long books.

 I've talked at length about my undying love for Stephen King, but my coworker did have a point.
 There have been a few Stephen King novels when I've wondered if the editor just didn't feel comfortable asking Mr. King to please not review other writer's books in the middle of the book Constant Reader paid for (get a blog, man).
 And yet most of King's novels are white-hot reading experiences demanding to be read as quickly as possible that are still popular decades after they were written, despite large word counts.
 So either Stephen King is just super lucky every book (and no doubt, some luck was involved), or there's a method to his madness.